top of page

 “John?”
 I said, cautiously approaching the Warrior of Precision and Tactical Vengeance.

-He turned.
-Slowly.
-Intentionally.
+He turned slowly and intentionally.
 “Bruce,” he said with a nod.
 “I’ve been reading Mind Fuel for a Mental Health Warrior.”

 Well.
 That explained the Brussels sprouts!

-With that knowledge, I created the Mental Health Warrior Program—a bold new SELF-HELP approach, designed to put YOU in charge!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.

-John had been diving into my book, Mind Fuel, which breaks down the mental health benefits of individual foodsand how to easily add them to your meals.
+John had been diving into my book, Mind Fuel for a Mental Health Warrior, which breaks down the mental health benefits of superfoods and shows how to easily add them to your meals.

-Eager to prove it, he shared three ways he eats themplus how each one helps fuel his focus, mood, and resilience like a true Warrior.
+Eager to prove it, he shared three ways he eats Brussels sproutseach one helping fuel his focus, lift his mood and sharpen his resilience like a true Warrior.

 “Crispy.
 Golden.
 Reliable.”
-That’s how John described his go-to prep.
-He tosses halved Brussels sprouts in olive oil, garlic powder, sea salt, and a sprinkle of smoked paprika.
-Then roasts them at 425°F until the edges get crunchy enough to make a ninja jealous.
+That’s how John described his go-to Brussels sprouts prep.
+He tosses halved sprouts with olive oil, garlic powder, sea salt and a sprinkle of smoked paprika, then roasts them at 425°F until the edges get crunchy enough to make a ninja jealous.

-But this isn’t just about taste.
-Roasted Brussels sprouts are packed with Vitamin C, fiber, and antioxidants—which support brain health, reduce inflammation, and stabilize blood sugar.
+But this is not just about taste.
+Roasted Brussels sprouts are packed with vitamin C, fiber and antioxidants — nutrients that support brain health, reduce inflammation and help steady blood sugar.

 Translation?
 Fewer mood swings.
 Sharper focus.
 More emotional control when it matters.